Skip to main content

 Show full cast and credits

-Despite her totally innocent role in the events that led to it, divorce turns Larita Filton into a social outcast - and despite the love and support of her new husband she is constantly threatened by malicious gossip.
+Even though she is completely innocent of the charge of adultery, divorce turns Larita Filton into a social outcast - and despite the love and support of her new husband she is constantly threatened by malicious gossip.

 Show full synopsis